lashanfaliq95/GenericDashboard/README.md

 3).Next add artifact org.wso2.iot.dashboard.portal:war to the configuration.
 4).Now run the project using the ide.

+## Setting up the web app to suit your device type

+1).
+In the devices.jsp page you need to change the following variables according to your device type.
+An example is given below.

+    var deviceType="weatherStation";  // The exact name of your device type

+    var typepParameter1="temperature";  // The exact name of the event attribute  you need to diplay
+    var displayName1="Temperature";     // The name you wish to display the even attribute under
+    var units1="&#8451";                // The units of the event attribute this is celcius in HTML unicode

+    var typeParameter2="humidity";
+    var displayName2="Humidity";
+    var units2="%";

+    var typeParameter3="winddir";
+    var displayName3="Wind Direction";
+    var units3="&#176";

+ 2).
+Next in the details.jsp page you need to change the following variables according to your device type.
+An example is given below.

+    var deviceType="weatherstation";  // The exact name of your device type

+    var typepParameter1="temperature";  // The exact name of the event attribute  you need to diplay
+    var displayName1="Temperature";     // The name you wish to display the even attribute under
+    var units1="&#8451";                // The units of the event attribute this is celcius in HTML unicode

+    var typeParameter2="humidity";
+    var displayName2="Humidity";
+    var units2="%";

+    var typeParameter3="winddir";
+    var displayName3="Wind Direction";
+    var units3="&#176";

+    var typeParameter4="dewptf";
+    var displayName4="Dew Point";
+    var units4="&#8451";

+    var typeParameter5="windspeedmph";
+    var displayName5="Wind Speed";
+    var units5="<Strong> mph</Strong>";

+    var typeParameter6="rainin";
+    var displayName6="Raining";
+    var units6="&#176";

+    var typeParameter7="solarradiation";
+    var displayName7="Solar Radiation";
+    var units7="<Strong> mmpH</Strong>";

+    var typeParameter8="UV";
+    var displayName8="Ultra Violet";
+    var units8="<Strong> milliwatts</Strong>";

+    var typeParameter9="baromin";
+    var displayName9="Baromin";
+    var units9="<Strong> pascal</Strong>";

 ## User guide

 1).First enter username and password to login .